ceremoniacircle/semantic-knowledge-base/scripts/embed_docs_to_pinecone_README.md

-# Document Embedding CLI Tool
+# Semantic Knowledge Base - Document Embedding CLI

-A comprehensive Python CLI tool for processing, embedding, and managing documents in Pinecone vector databases using OpenAI's text-embedding-3-small model.
-This tool intelligently categorizes content across multiple file formats and organizes embeddings into semantic namespaces for efficient retrieval.
+A comprehensive Python CLI tool for the Semantic Knowledge Base project.
+This tool processes, embeds, and manages documents in Pinecone vector databases using OpenAI's text-embedding-3-small model, intelligently categorizing content across multiple file formats and organizing embeddings into semantic namespaces for efficient retrieval.

 ## 🎯 Overview